EnvisionIot/developer_bootcamp/5_Application_Development/Python_tutorial/creating_web_project.md

-# Creating a Web Project
+# Lab 2.
+Creating a Web Project

-In this unit, we will create a Python Flask web project for developing the application.
+In this lab, we will create a Python Flask web project for developing the application.

-## Installing Python dependency
+## Step 1: Installing the Python Dependency

-Ensure that have installed Python 3 and PyCharm on your workstation.
-If not, please refer to Day 1 part for environment setup.
+Ensure that you have installed Python 3 and PyCharm on your workstation.
+If not, please refer to Day 1 for the environment setup.

-1. Install Flask Web Framework:
+1. Install the Flask Web Framework.

    ```
    pip install flask
    ```

-2. Install EnOS Python Core SDK.
-We will use this SDK to access EnOS API：
+2. Install the EnOS Python Core SDK.
+We will use this SDK to access EnOS APIs.

    ```
    pip install aphrodite
    ```

-## Creating a project
+## Step 2: Creating a Project

 We will use PyCharm for developing the application.